datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 `Git LFS <https://git-lfs.github.com/>`_ for sharing dataset content on GitHub, and the section :ref:`figshare` shows built-in dataset export to services such as `figshare.com <https://figshare.com/>`__.
-If you want a walk-through for a different service, or if you maybe even want to share your own walk-through, please `get in touch <https://github.com/datalad-handbook/book/issues/new>`_.

-.. importantnote:: There can never be "too much" documentation

-   If you plan to share your own datasets with people that are unfamiliar with DataLad, it may be helpful to give a short explanation of what a DataLad dataset is and what it can do.
-For this, you can use a ready-made text block that the handbook provides.
-To find this textblock, go to :ref:`dataset_textblock`.
-Alternatively, run :command:`datalad add-readme`.

 Leveraging third party infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^